with Stephen Hammond

 Since the courts have ruled that sexual harassment is a form of discrimination based on sex (or gender), they have continued to interpret harassment to include other protected grounds of discrimination covered under human rights legislation.
 What other types?
 Depending on the provincial, territorial or federal human rights legislation, your list comes from a number of the protected grounds noted below:

-Age - Physical disability - Ancestry - Sex - Criminal conviction - Political belief - Race - Aboriginal origin - Marital status - Gender - Social condition - social disadvantage - Family status - Colour - Sexual orientation - Gender orientation - Language - Creed - Mental disability - Citizenship - Religion - Source of income - Civil status -Ethnicity - Linguistic background - Nationality - Pregnancy - Irrational fear of illness or disease - Place of origin
+Age - Physical disability - Ancestry - Sex - Criminal conviction - Political belief - Race - Aboriginal origin - Marital status - Gender - Social condition - Social disadvantage - Family status - Colour - Sexual orientation - Gender orientation - Gender identity - Gender expression - Language - Creed - Mental disability - Citizenship - Religion - Source of income - Civil status - Ethnicity - Linguistic background - Nationality - Pregnancy - Irrational fear of illness or disease - Place of origin

 If an employee is being harassed, but that harassment doesn't qualify under the protected grounds of discrimination, the human rights commission will not be able to legally assist that employee.
-The person being harassed and her employer will want to deal with the problem somehow, but it won't be through human rights.
-Human rights commissions are designed to take care only of issues under their jurisdictions - not all problems that ail us.
+The persons being harassed and their employer will want to deal with the problem somehow, either internally, or by some other form of legislated protection, but it won't be through human rights.
+Human rights commissions are designed to only take care of issues under their jurisdictions - not all problems that ail us.

-This is TIP #5 of 52 WEEKLY TIPS for managers and supervisors.
+This is TIP #2 of 26 BI-WEEKLY TIPS for managers and supervisors.

 It is available on a subscription basis.